panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 ## 4. Conclusion

 The stale closure problem occurs when a closure captures outdated variables.
 An efficient way to solve stale closures is to correctly set the dependencies of React hooks.
-Or, in case of stale state, use a functional way to update the state.
+Or, in the case of a stale state, use a functional way to update the state.

 The key takeaway is to try to supply hooks with closures that have captured the freshest variables.